LostArtefacts/TRX/docs/trx/MIGRATING.md

      became `trx.rooms.Room`, `trx.rooms.flip` and `trx.rooms.flip_effect`.
-   - A room handle now goes stale when the level changes, as an item handle already did: reading or writing a field raises `stale ROOM handle` rather than naming whatever room sits at that number in the new level.
+   - A room handle now goes stale when the level changes, as an item handle already did: reading or writing a field raises `stale ROOM handle` rather than naming the room that sits at that number in the new level.
 Guard a handle held across time with `room:is_valid()`.
 Handles compare by identity, as item handles do.
    - An unset room flag now reads as `false` rather than `nil`, so